Literature / Cyteen

-- Neglectful Parents: Ari I's mother, Jane is chosen to act as Ari II's guardian because she raised her biological daughter in a similar manner.
+- Parental Neglect: Ari I's mother, Jane is chosen to act as Ari II's guardian because she raised her biological daughter in a similar manner.

 - Rape as Drama: Most of the plot hinges on Ari I drugging and raping the young Justin early in the story, giving him deep-going trauma in the process.

 - Sexual Extortion: The thing Ari I does to 17-year old Justin.
 Later it is revealed that her main goal probably is freeing Justin from his father's control.